5 Ways ‘Reign’ Season 4 Could End To Completely Wrap The Series [Spoilers] [Opinion]

 — ????Iry94???? (@IryLovesMusic) April 11, 2017

 The show has taken a mystical route in the past.
-This could happen for the end of Reign Season 4.
+This could happen at the end of Reign Season 4.
 Nostradamus could come to Catherine with news that he has seen her son again.
 Francis and Mary are in the afterlife happily together, almost like a Titanic moment.
 This would certainly have Frary fans extremely happy.

 How do you think Reign Season 4 will end?
 If the show sticks to the history, the ending will be obvious.
 However, the writers could tell a different story.
 Will Catherine swoop in to save Mary’s life?